Fast quantum transfer mediated by topological domain walls: Fast long-range transfer

+This result points to the idea that we can lose the exponential dependence altogether by fixing $\ell$ and increasing the number of domains $N$.
+As seen in Section \ref{sec:SDoms}, this problem is reduced to implementing a transfer in the effective model chain with $N+1$ sites, which can be achieved changing only four of the effective links, as shown in \cite{Apollaro2012,Banchi2013} for trivial 1D chains.
+It has also been shown that the transfer time can be made linear in the size of the effective chain, $t_{\mathrm{tr}}\sim (N+1)/J$, where $J$ is the effective hopping amplitude \cite{Banchi2015,Albanese2004,Christandl2004}.
+This result shows that the optimal transfer time in a family of chains of fixed $\ell$ and increasing $N$ will scale at most linearly with $N$, and therefore with the total length $L = N(\ell+1) +1$ as well.

+Ultimately, our proposal works because $e^{L}\gg N e^{L/N}$ for large values of $L$ if $N$ is large enough, i.e., if sufficient domain walls are considered.

-We demonstrate this in Fig. \ref{fig:T_tr}, in which we plot the transfer time as a function of distance for the single- and two-domain cases, as well as for a ladder of increasing $N$ but fixed $\ell$.
-We include both numerical and analytical results for one and two domains, which are remarkably accurate for large systems.
-We set $\epsilon_{\textrm{tr}}^{(1)}=J,t_{\textrm{prep}}=30$, and a time step of $\Delta t=0.1$ for all simulations.
-A domain length $\ell$ similar to the localization length of the topological states during the transfer, $\lambda(\epsilon_{\textrm{tr}})=1/\log(2J/\epsilon_{\textrm{tr}})$ {[}obtained from Eqs. (\ref{eq:Lm-1-1}-\ref{eq:Pm-1-1}){]}, must be chosen, in order for the amplification to be effective.
-We use $\ell=4$ for the multidomain simulations with $\epsilon_{\textrm{tr}}^{(1)}=J$, given that the localization length is then $\lambda=3.32$.
+We demonstrate this in Fig. \ref{fig:SSH_T_tr}, in which we plot $t_{\textrm{tr}}$ as a function of distance for the single- and two-domain cases, as well as for a chain of fixed $\ell=4$ and increasing $N$.
+We include both numerical results (points) and analytical estimates (lines) for one and two domains.
+We set $v_{\textrm{tr}}^{(1)}=0.5, t_{\textrm{prep}}=15$, and a time step of $\Delta t=0.1$ for all simulations.

-The transfer times with constant $\ell$ can be fitted to a linear function $t_{\textrm{tr}}=t_{0}+A_{0}L$, with $t_{0}=81.66$ and $A_{0}=2.55$.
-The first point was not included in the fit.
-The optimal maximum values for the control parameter in simulations with $N>2$ were obtained numerically using the effective Hamiltonian, and are included in Table \ref{tab:Prots}, inside Appendix \ref{sec:kappas}.
+The third case can be fitted to a linear function $t_{\textrm{tr}}=t_{0}+A_{0}L$, with $t_{0}=33.6$ and $A_{0}=1.08$.
+The first point was not included in the fit, due to the preparation time being non-negligible there.
+The optimal values for $v_{\textrm{tr}}^{(k\ne 1)}$ in simulations with $N>2$ were obtained numerically using the effective Hamiltonian, and are included in Table \ref{tab:Prots}, inside Appendix \ref{sec:kappas}.

-The concern may arise that this could also make the protocols more fragile against noise.
-However, as we show in the following section, the topological protection of these protocols show the expected plateau at $f=1$ for low disorder levels when the corresponding chiral symmetry is preserved, and when it is not, their shortened times actually make them much more robust than the single-domain case.
+The concern may arise that the addition of intermediate states could also make the protocols more fragile against noise.
+However, as we show in the following section, the topological protection of these protocols show the expected plateau at perfect fidelity for low disorder levels when the corresponding chiral symmetry is preserved, and when it is not, their shortened times actually make them much more robust than the single-domain case.